CanonicalLtd/maas-docs/en/contributing-git.md

 # Working with Git and GitHub

-This page provides the essentials for working with Git and GitHub with the goal of effectively contributing to MAAS documentation.
+This page provides the essentials for working with Git and GitHub with the goal of contributing specifically to MAAS documentation.
+See the upstream projects for definitive documentation: [Git docs][git-docs] and [GitHub docs][github-docs].

 ## Initial setup